Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Experiment

-As expected, it could be found that the extra process during graph building increased the computational cost.
-For MOF data, the average processing time increased from 335.89 milliseconds to 493.15 milliseconds, and from 113.06 milliseconds to 120.7 milliseconds.
-It is noticeable that the computational cost of training (forward and backward) reduced significantly.
-The reason is that the method in \citet{RN18} needs to sum up the effect of the neighbor atoms and multiple convolutions are needed.
-Improvement could be made by introducing more computation units and compute the convolutions in parallel.
-But the possible improvement is by no means without limitations.
-Comparingly, the proposed method improves the overall computational efficiency by reducing the training time.

-The 3DGCN algorithm also involves the coordination of the atoms.
-However, the performance of the 3DGCN is only slightly better comparing to the classical GCN model and was outperformed by the proposed method.
-By analyzing the model structure, one could discover that the 3DGCN could only model the pairwise interaction, but the surrounding atoms interact with the target atom simultaneously.
-The experimental results prove that the proposed method that models multiple atoms at the same time could better fit the physics laws.
+The 3DGCN, which also considered the 3D topology, performed slightly better than the CGCNN but lower than k-NAGCN.
+The 3DGCN modeled the atomic interactions with pairwise additive interactions, but the surrounding atoms simultaneously interact with the target atom.
+The experimental results prove that modeling all neighbor atoms at one time better fitted the physics laws.

-On the other hand, the performance of the proposed method is better than the classical GCN model, but the advantage is not as significant as the other two properties.
-The calculation of bond length involves the atom type and the distance between atoms, which is involved in the two-dimensional graph description, and thus the introduction of the three-dimensional topology didn't benefit much.

 We also tested the new algorithm on the ICSD crystal data.
-MAE was picked as measurement, and the results are summarized in Table \ref{tbl2}.
+The performance was evaluated using MAE, and the results are summarized in Table \ref{tbl2}.

-The results in present that the proposed method outperformed two GCN based method on prediction topology-based predictor.
-According to \citet{RN25} , the enlarged Li site originates from the large local space within the crystal structural framework, and the percolation radius is defined as the maximum radius of a sphere that can percolate across at least one direction of the structure.
-Both definitions involve the three-dimensional topology information, and the proposed algorithm benefited from the extra information and thus outperformed the classical GCN model.
-The ICSD data set experiments validated our hypotheses that the introduction of three-dimensional information into the GCN model improves the model performance.
+The results in table \ref{tbl2} present that the proposed method outperformed two graph-based methods on predicting topology features.
+According to \cite{RN25}, the enlarged Li site originates from the large local space within the crystal structural framework, and the percolation radius is defined as the maximum radius of a sphere that can percolate across at least one direction of the structure.
+Both definitions involve the three-dimensional topology information, and the proposed algorithm benefited from the extra information and thus outperformed the existing model.
+The ICSD data set experiments validated our hypotheses that introducing three-dimensional information into the graph-based representation improves the model performance.
+Figure \ref{scatter} presents the prediction results using k-NAGCN.